About

 The Gauthiers built their state-of-the art equestrian center in 2011.
 The equestrian center offers boarding, training, lessons, clinics and competitive events.
 We are pleased to have Arleen Hensley, international and ApHC show judge, relocate from North Carolina to spearhead establishing the center.
 Her newly formed 2013 Junior Hensley Show Horse team won numerous awards during their first year of competition.
 Arleen has over thirty years of experience breeding, training and showing championship appaloosa, paint, and quarter horses in numerous equestrian disciplines.

 The Gauthiers’ vines were planted by friends and family in the Spring of 2011, followed by construction of the tasting room and wine making facility in 2012-2013.
 In addition to their estate grapes, the Gauthier’s lease vines in the foothills overlooking the Shenandoah Valley in partnership with Randy and Karen Phillips, founder-owners of Cave Ridge Vineyard.
 Randy, an award winning vintner, oversees the wine making operations for Gauthier Vineyard.
-Gauthier Vineyard wines are 100% Virginia Grape, and the grapes are grown on the premises or on the leased vines.
+The majority of Gauthier Vineyard wines are 100% Virginia Grape, and the grapes are grown on the premises or on the leased vines.

 Since the February 2014 opening, we have invested in a pizza pavillion built around a wood-fired pizza oven we purchased from Kingsmill resorts.
 They had decided the oven was not adequately sized for their market.
 The oven opened in 2016.
 We have since added roasted oysters and chicken wings to our offerings.
 The menu varies, and our Facebook page is the best place to see what is on the menu any given week-end.
 In response to requests from our guests, we added a large firepit down a stairway leading from the pizza pavillion.